 Adenocarcinomas account for about 30-40% of cancers in the small intestine.
 Tumors originate in the cells that line the intestine and can grow and block the passage of material.
 Though occurrence of this cancer (like lymphoma) may be slightly higher in the celiac disease population, studies suggest that healing the intestine through adherence to a gluten-free diet may reduce risk back to the level seen in the general population.

 Melanoma is a malignant tumor of the melanin cells present in skin and, as such, can appear anywhere on the body.
-Though some initial studies suggested a correlation between celiac disease and melanoma, it has since been determined that that correlation was largely a product of referral bias.
+Though some initial studies suggested a correlation between celiac disease and melanoma, it has since been determined that this correlation was largely a product of referral bias.
 Current studies indicate no elevated risk of melanoma for patients with celiac disease.